giordyb/imandocker/readme.md

 *Preview Server:*

 I cannot get the installer to run in silent/unattend mode and I haven't had time to analyze the install to se if it can be replicated by copying the files by hand.
+I changed the configuration so that the dms points to an external preview server (running on the host)

 *OCR Module:*